How Are Radioisotopes Used In Medicine

 The use of radioisotopes in medicine is subject to strict regulations and safety protocols to minimize the risk of radiation exposure to patients, healthcare workers, and the public.
 The benefits of using radioisotopes in diagnosis and treatment must be carefully weighed against the potential risks.

 Patients undergoing radioisotope procedures receive a dose of radiation, which can increase their risk of developing cancer later in life.
-However, the risk is generally small, and the benefits of early diagnosis and effective treatment often outweigh the risks.
+Still, the risk is generally small, and the benefits of early diagnosis and effective treatment often outweigh the risks.

 The use of radioisotopes in medicine also raises ethical considerations.
-It is important to ensure that patients are fully informed about the risks and benefits of radioisotope procedures and that they provide informed consent before undergoing treatment.
+It is important to make sure patients are fully informed about the risks and benefits of radioisotope procedures and that they provide informed consent before undergoing treatment It's one of those things that adds up..

 The Future of Radioisotopes in Medicine